-- the Association may charge the employee an administration fee if any cost for the consultation are incurred by the Association - the consultation fee is determined at the time of the approval - the employee may elect to use earned overtime hours as time off to perform the consultation - 4.
+- a.
+The Association may charge the employee an administration fee if any cost for the consultation is incurred by the Association. - b.
+The consultation fee is determined at the time of the approval. - c.
+The employee may elect to use earned overtime hours as time off to perform the consultation. - 4.
 The Association may require that the receiver of the consultation sign a waiver of responsibility.